mew177/Searching-Visualization/README.md

 - Implementation of "DFS", "BFS", and "A*" searching to solve maze problem
 - Including heuristic functions to make searching faster
   1. manhattan distance

+MiniMax
+- Implementation of "minimax algorithm" to find a reasonable path for player